Gout is a type of arthritis that causes sudden, severe joint pain. See a GP for treatment to help during an attack and to stop further attacks.

 Complications of gout

-It's rare to get lots of attacks, but if you do, you can develop permanent damage to the joint (chronic gout).
+It's rare to get lots of attacks (chronic gout), but if you do, it can damage your joint.

-Chronic gout can also cause tiny white lumps (tophi) to appear under your skin, especially on your ears, fingers or elbows.
+Chronic gout can also cause tiny white lumps, called tophi, to appear under your skin, usually on your ears, fingers or elbows.

-This is where urate crystals form under the skin.
+This is where urate crystals form under your skin.
 They can be painful.

 You can get kidney stones if your uric acid levels are very high, so you'll need treatment to reduce the levels.

 Social care and support guide